 NHL Game Summary - Nashville at San Jose

-San Jose, CA (Sports Network) - Craig Smith scored in the second round of the shootout to lift the Nashville Predators over the previously unbeaten San Jose Sharks, 2-1.
+San Jose, CA (Sports Network) - Sergei Kostitsyn scored the go-ahead goal in the third period to lift the Nashville Predators to a 2-1 win over the San Jose Sharks at HP Pavilion.